LMurphy001/DupFileFinderForPHP/README.md

 # DupFileFinderForPHP
-This code will find duplicate files in a set of one or more folders.
+This code finds duplicate files in a specified set of folders.
 It is written in PHP and includes some filtering options via the query string.
 It is free for non-commercial use; a fee may be required for commercial use (see the code itself for details).The code consists of one PHP file.
 ## License, Copyright, Usage, Examples
 Usage notes, examples, copyright, and license are contained within the php file itself.
 ## My Thanks